codebyfredrik/schiphol-flight-information-react-query/README.md

 In this implemetation the API endpoints are using the following caching strategies:

-- /flights - Not cached since information is updated frequently
+- /flights - Flight information is updated frequently -> Not cached
-- /destinations/:id - Cached indefinitely
+- /destinations/:id - Destination name rarely change -> Cached indefinitely
-- /airlines/:id - Cached indefinitely
+- /airlines/:id - Airline name rarely change -> Cached indefinitely

 #### Styled Components

 The site is designed to be responsive and adapt well to mobiles, tablets and desktops.
-To be able to work more efficiently with the styling the CSS-in-JS libary Styled Components is used.
+To be able to work more efficiently with styling the CSS-in-JS libary Styled Components is used.
 Some of the benefits of this library are:

 - **Improved developer experience**
 - **Automatic critical CSS:** styled-components keeps track of which components are rendered on a page and injects their styles and nothing else, fully automatically.
 Combined with code splitting, this means users load the least amount of code necessary.